 - Place implants into the correct position 5-6 appropriate size dental implants.

 - Place a nice set of temporary teeth for a period of 2-4 months while implant and gum healing mostly completes.

-If you are going to go through with an all on 4 case, do not settle for plastic teeth or hybrid dentures.
-You should get the Zirconia.
+If you are going to go through with replacing all your teeth with implants, do not settle for plastic teeth or hybrid dentures.
+You should get the Zirconia teeth.
 Zirconia may be a little more expensive, but it does not break, stain, absorb plaques or require maintenance.
-Hybrid Dentures absorb bacteria, stain, teeth can break off and the acrylic material generally breaks down.
+Hybrid Dentures (made of acrylic plastic) absorb bacteria, stain, teeth can break off and the acrylic material generally breaks down.
 Comparing Zirconia to Acrylic is like comparing a plastic cup a high quality porcelain mug (except zirconia does not break).